jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

 ## Ratings  1-5 ratings

 * they're a self assessment, and you'll soon get comfortable with what they mean to you.
-Heres my thinking:
+Here's my thinking:
    * never seen, completely forgot, messed it up royal, want to see tomorrow 1
       * if you missed an important part of the answer and want to retest